This guide is designed for masters and Phd students in the Department of Geography and Environmental Studies.

 - Research Design and Proposal Writing in Spatial Science

 Grey Literature subject guide - what it is, how to search for it

-Omni, the library's main search box to find books, journal articles, newspaper articles, videos, and many other types of published literature.
+Omni, the library's main search box, to find books, journal articles, newspaper articles, videos, and many other types of published literature.
 Omni searches almost all of our collections and databases, simultaneously.
-If you know the title of a specific book, journal article, or journal, just type in the full title in the search box.
+Learn to use the Advanced Search option for more targeted results.

-- Consult the Omni Search Tips help guide
+- For more information, consult the Omni Search Tips help guide

 - Note: If you are searching from off campus, you must login if you want to be able to access the full text of journal articles and electronic resources.

 Remember: If you cannot find a certain book at this library, register for a RACER account to access electronic material from other libraries.

 Begin with GEOBASE.
 It is the premier database for the all of the geosciences, including all aspects of human and physical geography.